 Templates Can’t Replace Good Legal Counsel

 Online legal templates only cover the standard issues of the agreement and not much else.
-These cookie-cutter forms tend to miss all the finer details that can be addressed by experienced business lawyers.
+These cookie-cutter forms tend to miss all the finer details that can be addressed by an experienced business lawyer.

 Good legal counsel can also bring your attention to other important issues relevant to your business, that you may not have considered.